All Episodes

 I mean, it may be too late in that regard.

-Well, I like to think that the only way to stop this, and I propose they do extensive monitoring and detection systems in all the hot spots of North Carolina this summer, and then issue alerts like you have in L.A., pollution alerts.
+Well, I like to think the only way to stop this, now I propose they do extensive monitoring and detection systems in all the hot spots of North Carolina this summer, and then issue alerts like you have in L.A., pollution alerts.

 Have them publicly posted in the newspaper.